 The Arlington Country Day Lady Apaches have enjoyed quite a bit of success over the years sending several young ladies on to play in the college ranks.
-Although the Lady Apaches experienced a little drought in the win/loss column in the last couple of years, the 2012 squad led by Coach Michael Martin has flourished with a solid group of underclassmen.
+Although the Lady Apaches experienced a little drought in the win/loss column in the last couple of years, the 2016 squad will be led by Coach Amber Rockwell who has a solid group of underclassmen.

 Meet Coach Cunningham: